WICG/idle-detection/README.md

 Feedback: [WICG Discourse Thread](https://discourse.wicg.io/t/idle-detection-api/2959) &mdash; [Issues](https://github.com/inexorabletash/idle-detection/issues)

+## Use cases

+* Chat application: presenting a user's status to other users
+* Showing timely notifications - e.g. deferring displaying feedback until the user returns to an active state

 ## Relationship with other APIs

 * As opposed to the [requestIdleCallback](https://www.w3.org/TR/requestidlecallback/), this is _not_ about asynchronously scheduling work when the **system** is idle.
 * As opposed to the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API), this API enables detecting idleness even after a page is no longer visible (e.g. after the page is no longer visible, is the user still around? if i showed a notification, would it be perceived?).

-## Use cases
+## Polyfills

-* Chat application: presenting a user's status to other users
-* Showing timely notifications - e.g. deferring displaying feedback until the user returns to an active state

-### Why is a built-in API better than tracking input events (etc) in JS?

 Currently, web apps (e.g. Dropbox’s [idle.ts](https://github.com/dropbox/idle.ts)) are constrained to their own content area: